Skip to Content

 Cisplatin in HIPEC Procedures for Peritoneal Mesothelioma

-Oncologists may use cisplatin by itself or in combination with other chemotherapy drugs in specific procedures.
+Oncologists may use cisplatin by itself or with other chemotherapy drugs in specific procedures.
 For example, HIPEC procedures commonly use cisplatin to treat peritoneal mesothelioma.
-In one study, peritoneal mesothelioma patients received HIPEC with cisplatin, with additional treatments.
+In one study, peritoneal mesothelioma patients underwent cisplatin-based HIPEC.
+They also had other treatments.
 These patients had a median survival of 52 months.

 HIPEC stands for heated intraperitoneal chemotherapy.
 It is a form of heated chemotherapy that doctors administer in the abdomen.
 HIPEC may cause fewer side effects than traditional chemotherapy because it is concentrated in the abdomen.
 Traditional chemotherapy is administered through a vein and circulates throughout the bloodstream.